Workable/flask-log-request-id/Readme.md

 ## Usage

-Here is an example that catches the current trace id and on request it will print it on the standard output.
+Flask-Log-Request-Id provides the `current_request_id()` function which can be used at any time to get the request id of the initiated execution chain.

+### Example 1: Parse request id and print to stdout
 ```python
 from flask_log_request_id import RequestID, current_request_id